intelagense/lose-or-defuse/README.md

 ### Initialization
 1. Device is powered on by the keyed switch
-1. "Cut wires" are detected
+1. Installed "Cut wires" detected by logic board
 1. Arduino pins are set
 1. hd44780 displays setup prompt
 1. Device waits for key input to start setup

 ### Setup
-1. User selects "cut wire"
+1. User selects the "cut wire"
 1. User sets 4 digit pin for keypad
 1. User sets timer (1-99 minute(s))